Namronaldo08102004/CSC15105-ViInfographicsVQA/Model/Train/README.md

 - 📝 **Textual Encoder**: Encodes the question into **text embeddings**

-- 🔄 **Co-Attention**: Learns cross-modal alignments between visual and text embeddings
+- 🔄 **Bi-directional Cross Attention**: Learns cross-modal alignments between visual and text embeddings

 - 🗣️ **Decoder**: Generates the final answer $A$